 by Kelly Shenk

 About the author: Kelly Shenk is EPA Region III’s Agriculture Advisor.
 She works with farmers to achieve healthy, well-managed farms and clean water.
-EPA is proud to be one of many partners who helped fund this work through a grant from the National Fish and Wildlife Foundation.
+EPA helps fund the Delaware-Maryland 4R Alliance’s precision agriculture work through National Fish and Wildlife Foundation grants.